bgreenwell/investr/README.md

 `calibrate`
 --------------------------------------------------------------------------------
-`calibrate` operates on objects of class `lm` and can only be used with the simple linear regression model.
+`calibrate` only operates on objects of class `lm` and can only be used with the simple linear regression model.

 ### Usage
 ```S